 Brand consistency helps put you back in context so people are more likely to remember you.
 It’s not a magic trick or some silly rule brand strategists invented, it’s how the human brain remembers things.

-Let’s look at a typical customer journey to see context-dependent memory in action
+Let’s look at a typical customer journey to see consistency in action

 Say somebody sees an attractive graphic you’ve created for Pinterest: it’s blue and has flowers on it and the fonts are feminine and classy.
 They click on it and land on your website.